ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 :::
 #####
 ::: Note
 Wait until your TA tells you that it is OK to proceed.
-You&rsquo;ll need enough data collected to make a usable set of data.
+You&rsquo;ll need enough submissions to make a usable set of data.
 :::
 #####
-To linearize an equation, you must perform a mathematical operation on your equation so that the independent variable is linear.
-That is, it appears once and is to the first power.
-While performing the linearization to the independent variable, you track the mathematical operations done to the dependent variable.
+To linearize an equation you must perform a mathematical operation on your equation so that the independent variable is linear&mdash;this means that it appears once in the equation and is to the first power.
+While performing the linearization to the independent variable you track the mathematical operations done to the dependent variable.
 You then apply those operations to the dependent variable to generate a new equation that is linear.

-For this lab, $L$ is your independent variable and $T$ is your dependent variable.
-If you square both sides of Equation 1 you will have a function, $T^2$, that is linear in $L$.
+For this lab $L$ is your independent variable and $T$ is your dependent variable.
+If you square both sides of Equation 1 you will have a function $T^2$ that is linear in $L$.
 #####
 :::Question
 Linearize Equation 1.
 What is the new equation?
 :::
 #####
 1. Make a new column in your spreadsheet.
-In this column, square each of the period measurements.
+In this column square each of the period measurements.
-2. Create a new plot  of $T^2$ vs. $L$.
+2. Create a new plot  of $T^2$ and  $L$.
 3. Add a linear trend line and use the LINEST function to get the uncertainties for the slope and the intercept.
 #####
 :::Question
 a) What is the value of the slope?
 Make sure to include the units and uncertainty.

-b) Based on your response in Question 8, what should the slope be theoretically?
+b) Based on your response in Question 8, what is the theoretical equation of the slope?
 :::
 #####
 :::Question
-Use the slope to determine a value for $g$.
+Using the slope. what is the value of $g$.
 :::
 #####
 Determining the uncertainty in $g$ is slightly more complex than just using the uncertainty in the slope provided by LINEST.
-Because the slope does not exactly equal $g$, the uncertainties aren&rsquo;t exactly equal either.
-To determine the uncertainty you must calculate how it **propagates** in the calculation you use to find $g$ from $m$.
-This is another topic for which we will save the details for later, but for now we will just state that the uncertainty in $g$, denoted $\delta g$, is related to the uncertainty in the slope, $\delta m$, in the following way:
+The slope does not exactly equal $g$, therefore the uncertainties aren&rsquo;t exactly equal either.
+To determine the uncertainty you must calculate how it **propagates** in the calculation you used to find $g$ from $m$.
+The details of this topic will be saved for later.
+Use the assumption that the uncertainty in $g$&mdash;denoted $\delta g$&mdash;is related to the uncertainty in the slope&mdash;$\delta m$&mdash;in the following way:
 #####
 :::Figure:Equation
 $$